Falcons cut 2022 starting linebacker Mykal Walker in surprise move

 Smith plans to play his starters, including quarterback Desmond Ridder, in Friday night’s home preseason game against Cincinnati.

-Smith said cornerbacks Mike Hughes and Cornell Armstrong, wide receiver Frank Darby, running back Cordarrelle Patterson could miss “maybe a week or so” with what the coach described as “soft-tissue” injuries.
+Smith said cornerbacks Mike Hughes and Cornell Armstrong, wide receiver Frank Darby and running back Cordarrelle Patterson could miss “maybe a week or so” with what the coach described as “soft-tissue” injuries.

 “We’ll just take it and be smart with it,” said Smith when asked about Patterson.
 “Nothing we’re concerned about long term.”